 - On your Mac: Open the Message app and select Messages in the top menu bar, then choose “Preference” and click on the “Accounts” tab.
 Make sure the phone number and Apple ID are the same as on your iPhone.
 If not, click on the + icon at the bottom to add the right Apple ID.

 Tip 2.
-Turn Off iMessage then Back On
+Turn Off iMessage and Then Back On

 Another easy way you can try to solve the problem of iMessage not syncing between iPhone and Mac is trying to turn iMessage off and then back on again.
 A simple rebooting of your iMessage app can do a magic job.
 Here’s how to do it: